Lasius Parasite Introductions - How to Begin a Lasius Social Parasite Colony in North America

 This species is suspected to parasitize the common parasite Lasius claviger.
 We’re unsure if they exclusively use claviger as their primary host, but myrmecologists seem to suggest it.

 This species has only been found on very few occasions.
-So far, nobody has ever introduced them to workers and gotten a successful colony.
+So far, they have only been successfully introduced to Lasius claviger on one occasion.
 With species like these that have smaller queens, it is usually best to do careful introductions.
-This species likely does best with the Callow Method or Worker Method
+This species likely does best with the Callow Method or Worker Method.

 Lasius pogonogynus